eugecodes/kam_django/README.md

 ## WDEC

 Wdec is a dockerized development environment for Watson, it's an easier and production-like way for development enviroment installation.
-Please refer to the repo for installation intructions: https://github.com/FlatDigital/wdec

 If you prefer to go for a local installation and manually install the requirements you can find a really helpful guide in the next section "Local setup"